blakeifitz/QuickCardv1-api/README.md

 This is my first PERN application with full CRUD operations.
 This is the backend of the application and uses PostgresSQL, Express as an application framework, and runs on node.
 Deployed on Heroku Hobby Server.
 There is testing implemented for each endpoint.

 This project was created to shorten the time doing of doing a regular, helpful, repetitive job.
 I was inspired by a computers ability to do repetitive tasks exactly the same every time, and in an extremely short amount of time.
-For the next version I would like to improve my card creating algorithim, styling, and remove context from state management.
+For the next version I would like to improve my card creating algorithm, styling, and remove context from state management.